The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Introduction

 Weak gravitational lensing can serve as a crucial probe to the total mass of dark matter halos and the matter distribution, which distorts background galaxy images around massive objects, known as shear.
 Galaxy-galaxy lensing, in particular, can directly measure the average density profile of halos around galaxies or galaxy clusters, thus reflecting the halo mass.
 In this work, we utilize the lensing data from the third public data release of HSC to further analyze and discuss the dependence of the host halo mass on the morphology of massive central galaxies with stellar masses in the range of $11.3 < {\rm log}(M_*/{\rm M_\odot}) < 11.7$.
 We introduce our galaxy sample and shear catalog in Section \ref{sec:data}, and describe our lensing measurement methods in Section \ref{sec:measurement}.
-In Section \ref{sec:results}, we analyze the measured lensing signals and the corresponding dependence on central galaxy morphologies and the properties of the galaxy clusters.
+In Section \ref{sec:results}, we analyze the measured lensing signals and the corresponding dependence on central galaxy morphologies and the properties of the galaxy clusters\footnote{We made our results public on https://github.com/load666/arXiv-2411-07525/}.
 Subsequently, in Section \ref{sec:siml}, we explore the underlying physical origins using the SIMBA and TNG simulations.
 Finally, we summarize our findings in Section \ref{sec:conclusion}.